 Here’s another seemingly simple resolution with no real “how to” behind it.
 “This should not be a resolution, but instead an everyday agenda that starts by kicking the Negative Nancys and Negative Neds out of your life,” says Hurdle.
 “Just because you’ve been friends (or even family) for years does not mean you have to choose to spend your limited time with complainers or people who are constantly stirring the pot.”
 By phasing out the time you spend with people who create stress for you, you will be better able to manage the natural stresses of life.

 To stop arguing all the time

 Conflict, when aggressive and one-sided, can be mean-spirited, damaging, and toxic.
 Yet conflict itself can also inspire groundbreaking thinking, innovation, and even healing.
-"Instead or trying to remove all disagreements from your life (which is fairly impossible), maybe resolve to learn more about your own triggers and emotions when it comes to frustration and anger—and also when it comes to acceptance and appreciation," suggests LaCosta.
-"Finding a better way to respond to things is more beneficial than trying to remove arguments and conflict altogether."
-Next, check out 50 ways to make your New Year's Resolutions stick in 2019.
+“Instead or trying to remove all disagreements from your life (which is fairly impossible), maybe resolve to learn more about your own triggers and emotions when it comes to frustration and anger—and also when it comes to acceptance and appreciation,” suggests LaCosta.
+“Finding a better way to respond to things is more beneficial than trying to remove arguments and conflict altogether.”
+Next, check out how to make your New Year’s Resolutions stick in 2019.